egm108/YandexImageLoader/README.md

 # YandexImageLoader
 Loads all images from Yandex image search html file.
 To get this file open your browser, type query and scroll down to see all the results.
 Than save the page as html file.
+Loading can be done in parallel.
+This provides significant speedup.

 # Installation
 pip install yil